DanielMFernandes/CCNA_Course_Notes/Course_Notes/Dynamic_Arp_Inspection.md

 ARP POISONING (MAN IN THE MIDDLE)

-- Similar to DHCP POISONING, ARP POISONING involved an ATTACKER manipulating TARGET’S ARP TABLES so TRAFFIC is sent to the ATTACKER
+- Similar to DHCP POISONING, ARP POISONING involved an attacker manipulating target’s ARP tables so traffic is sent to the attacker
-- To do this, the ATTACKER can send GRATUITOUS ARP MESSAGES using another DEVICE’S IP ADDRESS
+- To do this, the attacker can send GRATUITOUS ARP messages using another device’s IP address
-- Other DEVICES in the NETWORK will receive the GARP and update their ARP TABLES, causing them to send TRAFFIC to the ATTACKER instead of the legitimate DESTINATION
+- Other devices in the network will receive the GARP and update their ARP tables, causing them to send TRAFFIC to the attacker instead of the legitimate destination

 ![image](https://github.com/psaumur/CCNA/assets/106411237/aae80c8f-2673-4c04-a206-9b646f5c1f08)

 DYNAMIC ARP INSPECTION OPERATIONS

-- DAI inspects the SENDER MAC and SENDER IP fields of ARP MESSAGES received on UNTRUSTED PORTS and checks that there is a matching entry in the DHCP SNOOPING BINDING TABLE
+- DAI inspects the sender MAC and sender IP fields of ARP messages received on untrusted ports and checks that there is a matching entry in the DHCP SNOOPING BINDING TABLE
-    - If there is a MATCH, the ARP MESSAGE is FORWARDED
+    - If there is a match, the ARP message is forwarded
-    - If there is NO MATCH, the ARP MESSAGE is DISCARDED
+    - If there is no match, the ARP message is discarded

 ![image](https://github.com/psaumur/CCNA/assets/106411237/060f3d3a-b2fd-46a1-8b3c-7a6839985c87)

-- DAI doesn’t inspect messages received on TRUSTED PORTS.
-They are FORWARDED as normal.
+- DAI doesn’t inspect messages received on trusted ports.
+They are forwarded as normal.

-- ARP ACLs can be manually configured to map IP ADDRESSES / MAC ADDRESSES for DAI to check
+- ARP ACLs can be manually configured to map IP addresses / MAC addresses for DAI to check
     - Useful for HOSTS that don’t use DHCP

 - DAI can be configured to perform more in-depth checks also - but these are optional

-- Like DHCP SNOOPING, DAI also supports RATE-LIMITING to prevent ATTACKERS from overwhelming the SWITCH with ARP MESSAGES
+- Like DHCP SNOOPING, DAI also supports RATE-LIMITING to prevent attackers from overwhelming the switch with ARP messages
-    - DHCP SNOOPING and DAI both require work from the SWITCH’S CPU
+    - DHCP SNOOPING and DAI both require work from the switch’s CPU
-    - Even if the ATTACKER’S messages are BLOCKED, they can OVERLOAD the SWITCH CPU with ARP MESSAGES
+    - Even if the attacker’s messages are BLOCKED, they can OVERLOAD the switch CPU with ARP messages

 ---